Evidence Based

 • Moderate protein: Protein intake is moderate, making up about 20-25% of daily calories.

-Risks of Keto During Pregnancy
+Risks Of Keto During Pregnancy

 Nutrient Deficiencies